jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

 Introduction
 ************

 The ESXX programmer replaces the obsolete ESPM programmer.
-It is a **one-time use** tool: it is needed to replace the vendor's firmware (from Intuitive) on the ESPM and ESSJ boards with custom dVRK firmware using an open communication protocol over LVDS.
+It only need to be used **during setup**: it is needed to replace the vendor's firmware (from Intuitive) on the ESPM and ESSJ boards with custom dVRK firmware using an open communication protocol over LVDS.
 Once the boards have been reprogrammed, the ESXX programmer should be removed.

+Keep ESXX programmer for future firmware updates.

 The ESXX programmer uses a micro SD card containing the custom firmware images.
 The required files are provided in ``sd_content.zip``, available from the `esxx-programmer-sd-content releases <https://github.com/jhu-dvrk/esxx-programmer-sd-content/releases>`_.